outsourcedtoai-wq/the-grisworth-gazette/README.md

-# the-glitter-problem
+# the-grisworth-gazette
-A short story about Vera Finch, a girl who sneezes glitter whenever someone lies—and what honesty really costs.
+A fable about Grisworth, a town powered by its residents' complaints, and the visitor whose contentment nearly drains the grid.